What I Learned by Volunteering at the Tri-State Food Bank

 While we were organizing the candy, another group was filling up bags with different types of specific foods.
 These bags end up going to kids who don’t have food to eat at home so they can have meals for the weekend.
 And this is just one of the many ways that the Tri-State Food Bank gives back.

 Overall, I really liked volunteering at the food bank, not only because it was really fun and informative, but also because it is neat that the work you are doing is really needed and beneficial.
 The Tri-State Food Bank does a lot for people that can’t afford basic things like food, but always needs more help.
 There are 46 million people struggling with hunger in America, so by volunteering at the food bank, you can contribute to an important cause that is so much bigger than one person or place.

-Vivian is a junior at Signature School and is a Co-Chair of Teen Advisory Council’s MARCOM Committee.
-She also volunteers with Youth Resources’ Vanderburgh County Teen Court program and participates in TEENPOWER.
+Vivian is a junior at Signature School and a co-chair of the Teen Advisory Council’s MARCOM (Marketing/Communications) Committee.
+She is also part of YR’s Vanderburgh County Teen Court and TEENPOWER programs.
 Vivian has been involved with YR for five years.